 We are a holding company and we may rely principally on dividends and other distributions on equity paid by our wholly-owned PRC subsidiaries including Giganology Shenzhen and Xunlei Computer, for our cash and financing requirements, including the funds necessary to pay dividends and other cash distributions to our shareholders and service any debt we may incur.
 If Giganology Shenzhen incurs debt on its own behalf in the future, the instruments governing the debt may restrict its ability to pay dividends or make other distributions to us.
-In addition, the PRC tax authorities may require us to adjust our taxable income under the contractual arrangements Giganology Shenzhen currently has in place with Shenzhen Xunlei, our variable interest entity, as well as the intellectual property framework agreement between Xunlei Computer and Shenzhen Xunlei, in a manner that would materially and adversely affect its ability to pay dividends and other distributions to us.
-As of December 31, 2015, we had cash or cash equivalents of approximately RMB385.7 million (US\$594.0 million) and US\$6.5 million located within the PRC, of which RMB190.9 million (US\$29.4 million) is held by Shenzhen Xunlei and its subsidiaries.
+In addition, the PRC tax authorities may require us to adjust our taxable income under the contractual arrangements Giganology Shenzhen currently has in place with Shenzhen Xunlei, our variable interest entity, as well as the intellectual property framework agreement between Xunlei Computer and Shenzhen Xunlei, in a manner that would materially and adversely affect its ability to pay dividends to us.
+As of December 31, 2016, we had cash or cash equivalents of approximately RMB507.6 million (US\$73.2 million) and US\$28.8 million located within the PRC, of which RMB280.2 million (US\$40.4 million) is held by Shenzhen Xunlei and its subsidiaries.
 The transfer of all the cash or cash equivalents is subject to PRC government's restrictions on currency conversion.